35 Best Things to Do in Yellowstone National Park

 2. Don’t try too hard to time an Old Faithful eruption.

-When you first arrive at Old Faithful, you’ll likely want to see it erupt right away, but what most people don’t realize until later in the day is that you’ll probably see it go off at least 3-4 times over the course of your visit, simply by exploring the surrounding area.
+When you first arrive at Old Faithful, you’ll likely want to see it erupt right away, but what most people don’t realize until later in the day is that you’ll probably see it go off at least 3-4 times over the course of your visit, simply by exploring the Upper Geyser Basin.

-If you’re ever wondering what time Old Faithful will erupt next, simply walk into one of the buildings surrounding the geyser, and it will always be posted in some form, like the photo you see here.
+If you are ever wondering what time Old Faithful will erupt next, simply walk into one of the many buildings surrounding the geyser and it will always be posted in some form, like the clock in the photo below.

 3. Walk the boardwalks early or late in the day.

-4. Buy bear spray before your trip to Yellowstone.
+4. Buy bear spray before visiting Yellowstone National Park.

-Therefore, I recommend this cheap bug net below if you’re going to do any hiking, camping, or photography within or around the Yellowstone.
+This is why I highly recommend buying this cheap bug net before visiting—especially if you plan to do any hiking, camping, or photography within or around the Yellowstone–Teton area.

 6. Don’t throw coins or any objects into the thermal features.